saastoolset/sqlg-tuto/README.md

   SQLEXT use for ETL date conversion function when call from stored procedure from scheduler.

-### 3.3.1 Create database and Sehema from sql client tool
+### 3.3.1 Create database and Schema from sql client tool
 - For tutorial, create DB name as Tutor, schema SQLEXT and TRN are requried
 - For implementation project setup, schema will mapping to data zone.